 Others…well, they’re another story.

 Many retail customers need a helping hand from time to time, which shop workers try to provide.
 So it’s not unusual for people to hand us used tissues or left over food to dispose of, even gum, broken jars or damaged containers.
-Those are the thoughtful ones, and none of my co-workers or I would ever object to this, provided it was done with courtesy.
+And those are the thoughtful ones who didn’t just drop it on the floor at their ass and walk away.

-But some folks view shop workers as their own personal attendants.
-They purposely leave their refuse behind without a second thought as to who has to clean it up or how.
-And if challenged, these people will usually respond with, ‘That’s your job,’ in a deliberately demeaning tone intended to remind the shop worker of their place.
+But some people act as if we are their personal indentured servants, and will purposely leave their refuse behind without a second thought as to who has to clean it up or how.
+If challenged, these people will usually respond with, ‘That’s your job,’ in a deliberately demeaning tone intended to remind the shop worker of their place.

 The sense of entitlement that whafts through the air in the wake of these assholes is suffocating…